bbadzioch/mth528_site/index.md

 * Tue 2:20 - 3:35 PM [Clemens Hall 19](http://www.buffalo.edu/home/visiting-ub/CampusMaps/maps.html#CLEMEN){:target="_blank"}
 * Thu 2:20 - 3:35 PM [Clemens Hall 19](http://www.buffalo.edu/home/visiting-ub/CampusMaps/maps.html#CLEMEN){:target="_blank"}

-The class will be divided in two groups, and each group will attend only one weekly meeting.
-This is meant to partially offset the time that you will need to spend watching videos with lectures, and also to assure that our in-person meetings are small and more interactive.

-**Group assignments are posted [here](/assets/group_assignments.pdf).**

-## Recitations

-* Thu 7:05 - 7:55 PM [Math Building 250](http://www.buffalo.edu/home/visiting-ub/CampusMaps/maps.html#MATH){:target="_blank"}

-Recitations are meant primarily for students taking MTH 427, but anyone interested can participate.

 ## Instructor